SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/05-delete.md

 ## Delete One

-Find a `Model` from the database, then convert it into `ActiveModel`, finally delete the corresponding row from database.
+Find a `Model` from the database, then delete the corresponding row from database.

 ```rust
 let orange: Option<fruit::Model> = Fruit::find_by_id(30).one(db).await?;